Humber Talking - Be part of the conversation

 What are the issues that affect your community that you want the police, our partners and community members to resolve?
 Examples could be things such as road safety, criminal damage, dog fouling, drug dealing and anti-social behaviour.

 What causes you the greatest concern in your street?
 Examples could be things such as beggars, fly-tipping, pavement parking, speeding or gangs of youths.

 Would you like to be more involved in helping to tackle these issues and if so, what’s preventing you from being involved?

 Are you already involved in any local community projects or groups?

-We have been investing in our neighbourhood policing teams and with over 250 extra officers on the beat in the last 12 months, we want to be sure that we’re tackling the things that matter most to those we serve – YOU.
+We have been investing in our neighbourhood policing teams and with over 500 extra officers hitting the streets over the past couple of years, we want to be sure that we’re tackling the things that matter most to those we serve – YOU.

-We have teams in every neighbourhood and they want to get closer to the local residents and businesses – YOU so that we can work with you tackle the things making the biggest difference to your daily lives and improve things for the better.
+We have teams in every neighbourhood and they want to get closer to the local residents and businesses so that we can work with you tackle the things most important to you and make the biggest difference to your daily lives and improve things for the better.